ayushjainrksh/conactivity/README.md

+*This project is being actively developed and maintained.
+If you would like to receive updates about the progress you can follow [@ayushjn_](https://twitter.com/ayushjn_) on Twitter.*

 # ConActivity
-Connect with activity
+*"Connect with active LinkedIn users"*

 **Do you find it difficult to network with people on LinkedIn?**
 If most of your connection requests to recruiters or employees are not being accepted then there's a possibiliy that:
 - You didn't attach an invite note with the connection request (but you can eliminate this next time when you send the requests).
 - A particular employee might not be interested in accepting the connections or is not interested in your profile (this rarely happens).

-The most frequent reason for a connection request not being accepted is that the employee may not be active on LinkedIn or does not have time to check their account.
+- The most frequent reason for a connection request not being accepted is that the employee **may not be active** on LinkedIn or does not have time to check their account.

-To avoid waste of time and effort required in sending connection request to inactive LinkedIn members, use **ConActivity**, a tool that scrapes LinkedIn data and returns the profile links of a company's employees active on LinkedIn.
-Using **ConActivity** you can target active LinkedIn users and send connection request.
+To avoid waste of time and effort required in sending connection request to inactive LinkedIn members, use **ConActivity**.

+**ConActivity** is a tool that scrapes LinkedIn data and returns the profile links of a company's employees active on LinkedIn.
+Using **ConActivity** you can target active LinkedIn users and send connection requests.

+## Features
+- Get direct LinkedIn handles of active employees of a company in a few minutes.
+- LinkedIn users won't be notified when you use the script as it doesn't visit their profiles.

 ## How it works?
 1. User enters the company's LinkedIn handle and runs ConActivity.